processing/processing-website/README.md

 # Processing Website

 This repo holds the code for the [processing.org](https://processing.org) website.
 The website is built with [Gatsby](https://www.gatsbyjs.com/).

-## Running the site locally

-To run the site locally, make sure that you have Node.js installed (`v12` minimum).

-1. Clone down this repo and `cd` into the folder via the command-line
+We welcome contributions from the community to help improve the site.

+## How To Contribute

+To contribute to the Processing website, you'll need to set up the project on your local machine, make and test your changes, and then submit a pull request.

+Before getting started, please read our [Code of Conduct](https://github.com/processing/processing-website/blob/main/CODE-OF-CONDUCT.md).
+By contributing to this repository you agree to follow these guidelines.

+### Step 1.
+Pick an Issue (or create one)

+Look at the [issues page](https://github.com/processing/processing-website/issues) for existing issues you can help with.
+Issues [labelled Good First Issue or Help Wanted](https://github.com/processing/processing-website/issues?q=is%3Aissue+is%3Aopen+label%3A%22Help+Wanted%22%2C%22Good+First+Issue%22+) are a good place to start.
+If you noticed an issue with the processing.org website and it hasn't been reported yet, please [open a new issue](https://github.com/processing/processing-website/issues/new/choose).

+### Step 2.
+Fork the Repository

+Before you begin, you’ll need to create a copy of this repository in your GitHub account.

+1. Click the "Fork" button in the top-right corner and follow the instructions.
+2. Clone the forked repository to your local machine.
+3. Navigate to the project folder using the command line, or open the project in your editor of choice and open the built-in terminal.

+### Step 3.
+Set up Your Local Environment

+Before you start, make sure to [install Node.js](https://nodejs.org/en/download/package-manager) (`v12` or higher) if it is not already installed.

-2. Run `npm install` to install the dependencies
+1. Run `npm install` to install the necessary dependencies.
-3. Run `npm run dev` to run the development server
+2. Run `npm run dev` to start the development server.

-Now open [localhost:8000](http://localhost:8000) in your browser of choice.
+3. Once the build process is complete, open [localhost:8000](http://localhost:8000) in your browser to view the site.
+4. Make your changes to the code.
+Saving your files will automatically trigger a rebuild and update the local site.

+### Step 4.
+Submit Your Changes

+Make sure your changes are working locally and that you made only the changes necessary to solve the issue.
+This will improve your chances of your PR getting merged.

+Once you’ve made and tested your changes locally, you can submit them for review.

+1. Commit your changes with a descriptive message.
+2. Push the changes to your forked repository on GitHub.
+3. Go to the original [Processing website repository](https://github.com/processing/processing-website) on GitHub and click the "Compare & pull request" button.
+4. Give your Pull Request a descriptive title.
+5. Write a clear description of the changes you made and why they should be merged.
+Link to the issue you are solving.
+6. Submit the pull request for review.

 ## Editing content